How the Boeing 737 MAX 8 involved in the Ethiopian Airlines crash is different from older 737s

-So how, exactly, does the newer Boeing 737 MAX fleet compare with Boeing 737 Next Generation, the line that’s carried passengers since 1967?
+So how, exactly, does the newer Boeing 737 MAX fleet compare with Boeing 737 Next Generation, the previous series in a line that’s carried passengers since 1967?

 “It’s very similar, just more technology,” said aviation expert Jock Williams.
 Basically, he says, it’s “better toys in the plane.”

 That’s not unique to Boeing, Williams explains.
 Planes have been advancing in tandem with technology.
 They’re now built using fibreglass instead of aluminum, and autopilot, which didn’t work reliably when Williams was a pilot, is now routine.

 The Boeing 737 MAX 8 is faster and more fuel-efficient

 In building the MAX line, Boeing made a few modifications so that its new jets could fly faster and further.
 Per Boeing, the MAX 8 has a range of roughly 6,570 kilometres.
 It’s a heavier plane by roughly 3,000 kilograms, according to the Boeing 737 Technical Site, hosted by a U.K. pilot with a degree in physics.

 That’s due in large part to its engines, which are LEAP-1B models instead of the CFM56-7 engines installed in the 737 Next Generations.
 But while the MAX 8s are heavier, they are ultimately more efficient, using less fuel and producing 14 per cent fewer carbon emissions.
 That’s a savings for airlines that use them, as operating costs are seven per cent lower with Boeing MAX models than they are with 737 Next Generation models.

 WATCH: China orders its airlines to ground Boeing 737 MAX 8 jets